-However insurers must have a risk management policy and, depending on the nature and scope of the activity to be outsourced, such outsourcing may need to be disclosed by way of a modification to the risk management policy.
-In addition, the insurer must ensure that at all times it meets the conditions for entitlement to hold its licence.
+In addition, insurers must have a risk management policy and, depending on the nature and scope of the activity to be outsourced, such outsourcing may need to be disclosed by way of a modification to the risk management policy.
+An insurer must also ensure that at all times it meets the conditions for entitlement to hold its RBNZ licence.